 Your gross (total) calories burn includes basal metabolic rate; these are free calories which your body will burn even when at rest.
 And your net calorie burn is the actual calorie amount shed during a workout.
 The net calorie figure tells you how many extra calories are burned.
 Simply multiply your weight by 0.03 for walking and 0.07 for running and evaluate the difference.

 Basic FAQs that Every Beginner Face

 1. Should I Run or Walk Faster?

-If you are a runner than try to run 10 minutes a mile, however going above that will not get you any calorie burning benefit.
+If you are a runner then try to run 10 minutes a mile, however, going above that will not give you any calorie burning benefit.
 But if your choice is walking than perhaps stepping up the speed to 12 minutes a mile will help burn the calories as equivalent to a runner.

 2. Should I Run or Walk Longer?